godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

 At the very least no PR should make the engine worse.
-Regardless of the practicality of the solution, there should not be any immediate downgrades, regressions and unforeseen side-effects.
+Regardless of the practicality of the solution, there should not be any immediate downgrades, regressions, and unforeseen side-effects.
 It is very easy to become too focused on solving a particular issue and accidentally breaking something unrelated.